 Vernon excels at helping clients close real estate transactions, including acquisitions, dispositions, financing, development projects, and leasing.

 Clients rely on him for all aspects of structuring, negotiating, documenting, and managing closings for purchases and sales of land and improved real property, including buy/sell and complex development agreements, as well as financing.
-His leasing experience includes ground leases, big-box leases, build-to-suit leases, retail leases involving major and anchor tenants as well as in-line tenants, office leases, free-standing building leases, sales-leasebacks, and leasing and property management agreements.
+His leasing experience includes ground leases, big-box leases, build-to-suit leases, retail leases involving major and anchor tenants as well as in-line tenants, office leases, free-standing building leases, warehouse/industrial flex leases, sales-leasebacks, and leasing and property management agreements.

 Vernon also is skilled in development and construction transactions, such as site development agreements, master declarations, reciprocal easements, operating agreements, architect agreements, and construction contracts.
 He assists real estate developers and investors with a variety of joint venture, partnership, operating, and participation agreements.
 As one client said, Vernon “can break down the most complex transaction to its basics, and find the win-win that resolves issues and closes deals.”

 Before joining Lerch Early, Vernon was senior legal counsel for Federal Realty Investment Trust, responsible for handling approximately 500 leasing and related transactions for retail shopping centers and mixed-use properties.
 He provided advice to and collaborated with asset managers, senior leasing directors, leasing agents, development managers, construction and tenant coordination managers, environmental consultants, and legal operations attorneys.
 The acquisition/disposition team turned to him for his ability to identify and analyze issues under existing leases that might impact buying, selling, or redeveloping assets.